EdwardBerman/shopt/README.md

 ENV["PYTHON"] = "/path_desired_python_directory/python_executable"; import Pkg; Pkg.build("PyCall")
 pyimport("astropy")
 ```
+It is important that the command pyimport("astropy") should be run after re-loading the Julia REPL.

 Method 2.
 If you have a Conda Enviornment setup, you may find it easier to run
 ```julia